datacamp-content-public/Application-Python-for-Excel-Users/slides/chapter_1_0411ee6aeb89ea2af0eb651f30af8bea.md

 `@script`
+To do this, we'll leverage some handy attributes and methods provided by ExcelFile objects.

 Firstly, our workbook variable has a very useful attribute, called 'sheet_names', which - intuitively - tells us the names of each sheet in our workbook.
 With this knowledge, we can move on to turning each sheet into a dataframe.